Particular/docs.particular.net/nservicebus/bridge/configuration.md

 snippet: register-publisher-legacy

+> [!NOTE]
-INFO: Using the overloads that accept a type instead of a string value is recommended.
+> Using the overloads that accept a type instead of a string value is recommended.
 Passing types can be problematic when not using [naming conventions for messages via unobtrusive mode](/nservicebus/messaging/conventions.md).

 partial: multiple-publishers